Common Name(s): Arginine, L-arginine

-Absolute contraindications have not yet been identified.
-L-arginine is not recommended in patients following an acute myocardial infarction.
+Contraindications have not been identified.
+However, L-arginine is not recommended following acute myocardial infarction.

-L-arginine has few reported adverse reactions.
-Nausea and diarrhea have been reported infrequently.
+Nausea, diarrhea, dyspepsia, palpitations, headache, and numbness have been reported with L-arginine use.
 Bitter taste may occur with higher doses.
-Due to its vasodilatory effects, hypotension may occur.
-Intravenous (IV) preparations containing L-arginine hydrochloride have a high chloride content that may increase the risk for metabolic acidosis in patients with electrolyte imbalances.
+Because of L-arginine's vasodilatory effects, hypotension may occur.
+IV preparations containing L-arginine hydrochloride have a high chloride content that may increase the risk for metabolic acidosis in patients with electrolyte imbalances.
 Hyperkalemia and elevations in serum urea nitrogen (BUN) levels may occur in patients with renal and/or hepatic impairment.

 High concentrations of nitric oxide are considered toxic to brain tissue.